ultralytics/ultralytics/docs/en/datasets/pose/coco.md

 The COCO-Pose dataset is split into three subsets:

-1. **Train2017**: This subset contains a portion of the 118K images from the COCO dataset, annotated for training pose estimation models.
+1. **Train2017**: This subset contains 56599 images from the COCO dataset, annotated for training pose estimation models.
-2. **Val2017**: This subset has a selection of images used for validation purposes during model training.
+2. **Val2017**: This subset has 2346 images used for validation purposes during model training.
 3. **Test2017**: This subset consists of images used for testing and benchmarking the trained models.
 Ground truth annotations for this subset are not publicly available, and the results are submitted to the [COCO evaluation server](https://codalab.lisn.upsaclay.fr/competitions/7384) for performance evaluation.

 ## Applications